nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-MadisonKelly-signoff-Power.md

 ![image](https://user-images.githubusercontent.com/112428796/217616760-0a5e9cba-0432-45b6-9b12-233098d659ca.png)

 Above is the spice model for all continuously running motors.
 The $47 \ \mu F$ smoothing capacitors are connected across the terminals of each motor to protect against RF electromagnetic interference produced from the motor caused by the brushes causing current arcs.
 A flyback diode was also added to prevent a large voltage spike from damaging any components when the supply voltage is turned off.

+### **Power Bus

+Since there are many components that need 12V and 6V, there will be at least two power buses to better distribute the power to the correct components within the robot.
+The buses selected are rated up to 24V, and 12V is the maximum voltage within the robot.
+Also, the number of outputs on the bus itself is much greater than the number of outputs the team will need.
+Therefore, the buses selected will be sufficient.

+### **Nvidia Jetson Power**

+Since the power supply chosen has a separate 5V USB port output with separate ratings, the analysis for the Nvidia Jetson is simple.
+The team will use the USB(A)-USB(A) that came with the Nvidia Jetson to supply the voltage needed.

+### **Emergency stop button**

+The emergency stop button will need to have a flyback diode connected to the two output lines of the button to prevent sudden voltage spikes when current is interrupted.

+The E-stop button was chosen to be a 2 channel normally closed switch.
+This was chosen so power can be broken from locomotion, consumption and sorting all together with one button as shown in the electrical schematic above.